 Heat and Gas Type

-Electric steamers are fairly flexible as to where they can be used; however, they usually must be wired in by an electrician.
-They take a bit longer to heat up than their gas-operated counterparts.
+Like the floor-standing members of the commercial steamer family, countertop steamer models are available in electric, natural gas (NG), or propane (LP) heat sources.
+Electric steamers, such as the Southbend EZ18-5 countertop convection steamer, are fairly flexible as to where they can be used; however, they usually must be wired in by an electrician.
+Electric steamers take a bit longer to heat up than their gas-operated counterparts.
 Gas versions use one of two types of fuel—propane or natural gas.
-LP (liquid propane) steamers burn fairly efficiently, but you will need to consider where you will store the tank.
-NG (natural gas) is an even more efficient choice, but it is not available in all areas.
+LP steamers burn fairly efficiently, but you will need to consider where you will locate the tank.
+Natural gas (NG) is an even more efficient choice, but it is not available in all areas.
 Check with your utilities provider to see if your facility has access to it.